-Our XRAY Team chooses media articles submitted to the team, new or practice-changing research, and articles that have received significant attention, stimulated discussion, or generated confusion in the patient community.
+Our XRAY Team chooses media articles submitted by our users, new or practice-changing research, and articles that have received significant attention, stimulated discussion, or generated confusion in the patient community.
 Drs.
-Welcsh and Owens read the primary literature scientific literature.
-This literature is where scientists present their data and interpretations.
+Welcsh and Owens read the scientific journal article on which the media story was based.
 They compare what was found in the original research and what the media article reported.
 Drs.
 Owens and Welcsh write up a summary on the original research findings and use our rating scale to rate the relevance of the research, the strength of the science and the accuracy of the media articles that covered the research (see below).

-Every summary is reviewed and approved by a member of the FORCE Scientific Advisory Board, which consists of active researchers and clinicians in the fields of cancer, genetics, surgery, behavioral health, policy, and survivorship
+Every summary is reviewed and approved by a member of the FORCE Scientific Advisory Board, which consists of active researchers and clinicians in the fields of cancer, genetics, surgery, behavioral health, public policy, survivorship and health equity.